Buzz or Howl Under the Influence of Heat

-Buzz or Howl Under the Influence of Heat is the sixth overall release (fourth extended play, or EP, release and their first 12-inch EP) from American hardcore punk band Minutemen.
-It was released by SST Records in 1983.
-It is noted for featuring tracks with greater depth and more conventional song structure than on the band's previous releases.
+Buzz or Howl Under the Influence of Heat is the fourth EP (and sixth overall release) by American hardcore punk band Minutemen, released by SST Records in November 1983.

+The EP is noted for featuring tracks with greater depth and more conventional song structure than on the band's previous releases.

 Background

+Buzz or Howl Under the Influence of Heat is Minutemen's first 12-inch EP.

 The EP was recorded rather cheaply even by Minutemen standards; the cost was $50.
 Most of the songs were cut live to two-track tape at Total Access Studio in Redondo Beach, CA, as opposed to using a multi-track tape recorder, with longtime SST Records staff producer Spot behind the mixing board.
 Spot had suggested the live-to-two-track approach after Minutemen queried about the possibility of recording a new EP on four-channel multi-track tape, rather than the 16-track recordings the band had done in the past.
 This meant that most of the songs on Buzz or Howl... were recorded without any overdubs.
 The exceptions were the first three tracks on the EP, which were the first recordings Minutemen had done with producer/engineer Ethan James, who would go on to work with them on their seminal double album Double Nickels on the Dime later in 1984.

 The sessions cost a total of $50, which covered the live-to-two-track sessions with Spot at Total Access.
 The Radio Tokyo sessions with Ethan James were done for free, in return for allowing a Minutemen track to appear on the compilation The Radio Tokyo Tapes.